krahabb/meross_lan/README.md

 This [homeassistant](https://www.home-assistant.io/) integration allows you to control your *Meross* devices all over your LAN without any need for cloud connectivity.
 It supports communication through your own MQTT broker (or any other configured through the homeassistant mqtt integration) or directly via HTTP.

 These are the two main use cases:
 - Keep your devices paired with the offical Meross App (and cloud infrastructure) and communicate directly to them via HTTP.
 This will allow for greater flexibility and less configuration pain since you don't have to setup and configure the MQTT pairing of these devices.
 The integration will just 'side-communicate' over HTTP to the devices and poll them for status updates.
-(This is different from https://github.com/albertogeniola/meross-homeassistant since my componenent does not talk to the Meross Cloud service so it doesn't use credentials or any)
+(This is different from https://github.com/albertogeniola/meross-homeassistant since this componenent does not talk to the Meross Cloud service so it doesn't use credentials - except for key retrieval - nor it suffers from throttling or banning)
 - Bind your devices to your 'private' MQTT broker so to completely disconnect them from the Meross infrastructure and interact only locally (The procedure for MQTT binding is here: https://github.com/bytespider/Meross/wiki/MQTT or better, you can use the pairer app from @albertogeniola at https://github.com/albertogeniola/meross_pair )

 HAVE FUN! 😎